pudly/schmopera-hugo/content/articles/calgary-opera-launches-201819-season.md

 ---
-title: Calgary Opera launches 2018-19 season
+title: "Calgary Opera launches 2018-19 season"
 ---

 "Bold" wasn't the only buzz word that permeated the launch of Calgary Opera's 2018-19 season.